 A car insurance deductible is how much you’ll pay out of pocket before your insurer covers the rest of an accident or repair cost.
 A low deductible, such as $100 or $250, is easier on your budget if you’re in an accident, but you’ll pay far more each month for the convenience.

-Aim for a higher deductible, such as $1,000 which will lower your monthly premium.
-It is important to always choose a deductible that you can easily afford in case you have to make a claim.
-It is a good idea to set money aside each month into an emergency savings account to cover your deductible.
+Aim for a higher deductible, such as $1,000, to lower your monthly premium.
+It is important to choose a deductible you can afford if you have to make a claim.
+Setting money aside each month into an emergency savings account to cover your deductible is a good idea.

 Work on your credit score